Public Events Board

 - There is an opportunity to update the setup and logistical needs, if necessary.
 Personnel of Biola’s Event Services department perform the actual setup of tables, chairs, technical equipment, special room arrangements, etc.

-- Last minute changes in setup requests should be made no later than one (1) week prior to the event.
+- Last minute changes in setup requests should be made no later than three (3) days prior to the event.
 There are no guarantees for last minute requests.

 Important and Helpful Tips